 A thought-provoking talk revealing how the lives of four mystery icons intertwine in their pursuit of wealth, status and power.
 Can money ever buy love and happiness?

 “I joined the Rotary to hear intelligent, well-researched talks – and you just gave one!”

-An illustrated talk providing an overview of the events of the final months of The Great War and into the 1920s.
+An illustrated talk providing an overview of the events of the final months of The Great Wa, the 1920s through to 1939.
 From the Battle of Passchendaele, the Russian Revolution, the Germans' Spring Offensive, the arrival of the Americans, the Last Hundred Days, the Armistice in 1918, the rebuilding, the Treaty of Versailles and the aftermath.
 Did the war end in 1918 or did it only pause?

 Go back to Part 1 of talks offered